 Can You Take Ibuprofen Or Painkillers Before Getting A Tattoo?

 Although it would seem appropriate to take Ibuprofen or another type of painkiller before getting a tattoo to help dull the sting of the needles, they may, in some instances, actually cause further issues that can negatively affect the outcome of your tattoo.

-While every tattoo will bleed at least a little bit during a sitting, taking painkillers can increase the chances of even more bleeding, although the amount of additional bleeding will vary greatly depending on the exact type of painkilling medication and dosage.
-This also goes for other common painkilling drugs, such as Ibuprofen.
+While every tattoo will bleed at least a little bit during a sitting, taking painkillers can increase the chances of even more bleeding.
+This especially goes for other common painkilling drugs, such as Ibuprofen.

-When being tattooed, the extremely sharp needles will be poking in and out of the tiny blood vessels grouped just below the skin’s surface.
-Normally, this isn’t too much of a problem as your body is naturally great at restricting any blood loss by blocking and clotting any openings quickly.
+When being tattooed, the extremely sharp needles will be poking in and out of your skin that contains the tiny blood vessels grouped just below the skin’s surface.
+Normally, this isn’t too much of a problem as your body is naturally great at restricting any blood loss by clotting quickly.

 However, when taking painkillers or Ibuprofen, your blood can become much thinner than usual.
 This thinning causes the normal clotting process to become less effective at blocking the blood flow, meaning a greater chance for the blood to leak out of the small gaps caused by the needles.

 While this will not likely be too much of an issue with smaller tattoos due to less damage being caused by the needles – a much larger tattoo can cause higher amounts of blood loss should the painkillers heavily affect the thinness of the blood.
 This heavier blood loss can lead to health complications.